Skip to main content

 Serving Suggestions

-You’ll love these juicy Stuffed Chicken Keema Parathas so much on their own, they’re just bursting with flavour!
+You’ll love these juicy parathas with chicken so much on their own, they’re just bursting with flavor!
 But if you’re like me, you need some SAUCE!

 Perhaps you may like to have your parathas with a refreshing Cucumber Raita!

-Or you may simply want to have some yogurt or dahi.
+Or you may simply want to have some yogurt (dahi) for dipping.
 A Mint Cilantro Chutney would be fabulous with this!

 Lately, I’ve been loving having my parathas with green chilli pickle.
 There are many other types of pickles such as mango pickle and eggplant pickle.
 Experiment with your favourite!